 - Acceptable Identification of Goods and Services Manual

 - Design Search Code Manual

-Is there a question about what the USPTO can or cannot do that you cannot find an answer for?
+If you are not sure what you are looking for, a great place to explore is the USPTO site map.
+Is there a question about the USPTO that you cannot find an answer for?
 Send questions about USPTO programs and services to the USPTO Contact Center (UCC).
-You can suggest USPTO webpages or material you would like featured on this section by E-mail to the email@example.com.
-While we cannot promise to accommodate all requests, your suggestions will be considered and may lead to other improvements on the website.
+Or email email@example.com to suggest USPTO webpages or material you would like featured on the site.
+While we cannot promise to accommodate all requests, your suggestions will be considered and may lead to improvements on the website.